alitamoor65/BannerAdsInRecyclerView/README.md

 # BannerAdsInRecyclerView
-show banner ads in recyclerView with multiple sizes
+Show banner ads in recyclerView with multiple sizes
 1. Define your data list as following with `Object` type `private List<Object> mRecyclerViewItems = new ArrayList<>();`
-2. define your ads interval `final int adsInterval = 8;`
+2. Define your ads interval `final int adsInterval = 8;`
 3. Calculate the size of the new data list after adding your banner ads in the recyler list
 ```
 int contentItemsEvenSize = contentItems.size() % 2 == 0 ? contentItems.size():contentItems.size()+1;
 int newLength = contentItems.size() + (contentItemsEvenSize/(adsInterval));
 ```
-4. creat a new updatedfinal data list havving ads
+4. Creat a new updatedfinal data list havving ads
 ```
 int counter = 0;
         for (int i = 0; i < newLength; i++) {